AldenChiu/RGT---Rodent-Gait-Tracker/README.md

 ## Contributing
 Feel free to fork this repository, submit issues, or send pull requests.
 Improvements like additional rodent types, better performance optimization, or enhanced GUI features are welcome!

-## License
-[Specify your license here, e.g., MIT License] - Add a license file if applicable.

 ## Acknowledgments
 - Built with help from xAI's Grok 3.